Bible Commentary on Romans 6:18

 About

-Dr. Jay Forrest is an Christian Philosopher and independent researcher who holds a doctorate of ministry and specializes in Gnosticism and Christian mysticism.
+Dr. Jay Forrest is a Christian Philosopher and independent researcher who holds a doctorate in religion.
+Dr. Forrest specializes in Buddhism, Gnosticism, and Christian mysticism.
 He is the author of The Deeper Life: Finding God on the Mystic Path.

-Jay is both interfaith and non-denominational, having ministered in Baptist, Methodist, Charismatic, Catholic, and Anglican churches throughout the United States.
-He has been ordained for over three decades.
-He is certified to teach insight meditation.
+Dr. Forrest is both interfaith and non-denominational, having ministered in Baptist, Methodist, Charismatic, Catholic, and Anglican churches throughout the United States.
+He has been ordained for over three decade and is certified to teach insight meditation.

 Scripture Quotations